Tohcare/Haut-Dashboard/README.md

 <!-- ![Slide1](https://github.com/Abdur-RasheedAde/Financial_Report/blob/main/Slide1.PNG) -->

 ##  Introduction
-This is a power BI project on sales made from haut supermarket for the year 2023 and 2024.
-The project is targeted to clean, analyze and draw insights in order to answer critical question and help the stakeholders make data driven decisions.
+This is a power Bi project on profit and sales made from haut supermarket.
+This project is targeted to analyze and draw insights to answer crucial questions in other to help the supermarket make data driven decisions.

-## Data Source:
-The data is a modified dataset known as financial sample
-* Microsoft Financial Sample Data [DownloadMicrosoftData](https://learn.microsoft.com/en-us/power-bi/create-reports/sample-financial-download)
-* Modified Dataset used in this Project [DownloadModifiedDataset](https://docs.google.com/spreadsheets/u/2/d/1xkWC6Jlk_YZECHbpUtoc8AEiPb9jfcld/edit?usp=drive_web&ouid=114068862415751566917&rtpof=true)

 ## Problem Statement
 This project is aimed at improving business performance at Haut Super market and hence, answering the following questions